 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.

-⇧Part I Overview and main indicators
+⇧Part I Statistics and main indicators

 General geographic and economic indicators

 Table 1 – Peru – General geographic and economic data

 Table 2a – Peru – Fisheries data (i)

 Table 2b – Peru – Fisheries data (ii)

 Updated 2010⇧Part II Narrative

 This section provides supplementary information based on national and other sources and valid at the time of compilation.
 References to these sources are provided as far as possible.

 Production sectorThe fisheries sector is a key component of Peru’s economy, mainly because it is the most significant source of foreign currency after mining.
 Particularly important is the marine fisheries sector, followed to a lesser degree by inland fisheries and aquaculture.
 In 2008, landings of marine and inland aquatic living resources amounted to 7 353 000 tonnes, with an export value of 2.335 billion US dollars.
 This represented a 19 percent increase over the value of exports in 2007.